Low energy excitations in a long prism geometry: testing the lower critical dimension of the Ising spin glass

-As for our investigation of spin glasses, a clear roadmap opens up.
+The physical reason why~\eqref{eq:scaling-1} applies to Ising spin glasses is marginal stability: the existence of many states allows the system to deform gradually from one boundary condition to the other incongruent one, spreading the free-energy cost over the entire length of the prism.
+This argument can be made fully quantitative using replicas and mean-field theory~\cite{franz:94}, which yields $b=3/2$ and $D_\text{lc}=5/2$ via \eqref{eq:scaling-2}.
+Unfortunately, simulations at $D=5/2$ are not possible, so alternative ways of testing the theory directly in dimensions $D\geq 3$ are needed.

+Direct measurements of $\Delta F$ have been made in a cubic geometry~\cite{maiorano:18}.
+Yet, the limit $M\gg L$ is difficult to study because $\Delta F\to 0$ in the limit $M\to\infty$.
+Here, we circumvent this difficulty by computing the correlation length in prism geometry.
+A clear roadmap opens up.
 We shall specialize to $D=3$ and obtain $\xi(L)$ in prisms of increasing transverse sizes $L$.
-The scaling of $\xi(L)$ in Eq.~\eqref{eq:scaling-2} gives the exponent $a_\text{3}$.
-Assuming that the exponent $b$ does not depend on the dimensions, the lower critical dimension is calculated as $D_\text{lc}=1+2/a_\text{3}$.
-The predictions of the Mean Field Theory (MFT) are $b^\text{ MFT}=3/2$, $a^\text{ MFT}_\text{3}=4/3$ and $D^\text{ MFT}_\text{lc}=5/2$~\cite{franz:94}.
-The predictions of the competing Droplet model will be discussed alongside those of the one-dimensional (1D) toy model.
+The scaling of $\xi(L)$ in \eqref{eq:scaling-2} gives the exponent $a_\text{3}$.
+The predictions of the Mean Field Theory (MFT) are $b^\text{ MFT}=3/2$, $a^\text{ MFT}_\text{3}=4/3$, and $D^\text{ MFT}_\text{lc}=5/2$~\cite{franz:94}, which are in nice numerical agreement with the results of our Monte Carlo simulations.

+Finally, let us recall the prediction for $\xi(L)$ of the competing Droplet Model (DM), which is very similar (even numerically) to that of MFT.
+One simply needs to substitute $a_D=1+y_D$~\cite{fisher:88b,carter:02} into \eqref{eq:scaling-2}, where the stiffness exponent in $D=3$ is $y_3=0.24(1)$~\cite{palassini:99b,hartmann:99c,boettcher:04}.
+Within the DM, this scaling does not rely on marginal stability.
+Instead, the prism is mapped onto a one-dimensional spin chain with effective random couplings that have a small probability of taking very small values (see {\bf SI}) .
+Surprisingly, a remarkable feature of this one-dimensional spin chain appears to have gone unnoticed: multifractal scaling~\cite{benzi:84,frisch:85,castellani:86,halsey:86,halsey:86b,harte:01} (our derivation is presented in {\bf SI}, while a quantitative assessment is provided in Materials and Methods).